Moonbase59/autocue/README.md

 ```

 This allows for a general protocol-wide setting, but exceptions for special content, like a playlist containing spoken content that would otherwise be cut.

+#### AzuraCast: `jingle_mode` (`"true"`)

+This is a convenience feature for AzuraCast users.
+If you set _Hide Metadata from Listeners ("Jingle Mode")_ to ON for a playlist in AzuraCast, it will annotate requests for this playlist with `jingle_mode="true"`.
+Even if blank skipping for songs is globally enabled, we would not want this to happen for jingles.
+They might contain pauses in speech that could cut them off early.

+So if `autocue2` sees this annotation (or tag in a file), it will automatically _disable_ "blankskip" for this track.

+Note this setting is superceded by `liq_blankskip`, the "ultimate blankskip switch".
+So if _both_ are there, the setting from `liq_blankskip` will "win".

 ### AzuraCast Notes